brobeson/ctest-lab/docs/index.md

 to discover some tests until you build them.
 For example, if you use [Catch2's catch_discover_tests()](https://github.com/catchorg/Catch2/blob/devel/docs/cmake-integration.md#automatic-test-registration) command, the tests are not actually added until you build them.
-If the list of tests does not look correct, try configuring and building your project, first.
+If the list of tests does not look correct, try configuring and building your project, then refresh the tests.

 ## Running Tests